Airmail: Introduction of the aeroplane

 Starting in 1903 the introduction of the aeroplane generated immediate interest in using them for mail transport.
-An unofficial airmail flight was conducted by Fred Wiseman, who carried three letters between Petaluma and Santa Rosa, California, on February 17, 1911.
+An unofficial airmail flight (Reviewed and recognized retrospectively by the Smithsonian Institution when Fredrick Joseph Wiseman was 76 years old) was conducted by Fred J. Wiseman as an amateur pilot in the Wiseman-Cooke, his self-taught built aircraft, who carried three officially stamped letters between Petaluma and Santa Rosa, California, on February 18, 1911.